Dealing With Grief And Loss

 Make sure to click the box beside 'Subscribe to the CWC Email Community' to receive our monthly newsletter and a few emails a month to keep you informed about our community, updates on the website, and to send you cool free stuff!

-You'll receive a 7-day devotional journal that goes deeper into grief and loss.
+You'll receive a 7-day devotional journal that goes deeper into dealing with grief and loss.
 It includes Bible verses, reflections, prayers, and guided questions.

 You can read the PDF downloads on whatever electronic device you use and fill out the journal answers in your own journal or a notebook.